tektoncd/plumbing/tekton/ci/README.md

 ## CI Job Interface

 The existing overlays and bindings produce a set of parameters available to CI jobs via the trigger templates.
-This interface is maintained consistent across CI jobs and trigger templates:
+This interface is maintained consistently across CI jobs and trigger templates:

 Parameter Name    | Description                | Source                     | Notes